-Sou SN, Jedrzejewski PM, Lee K, et al., 2017, Model-based investigation of intracellular processes determining antibody Fc-glycosylation under mild hypothermia, BIOTECHNOLOGY AND BIOENGINEERING, Vol: 114, Pages: 1570-1582, ISSN: 0006-3592
+Sou SN, Jedrzejewski PM, Lee K, et al., 2017, Model-based investigation of intracellular processes determining antibody Fc-glycosylation under mild hypothermia, Biotechnology and Bioengineering, Vol: 114, Pages: 1570-1582, ISSN: 1097-0290

-Klymenko OV, Shah N, Kontoravdi C, et al., 2016, Designing an Artificial Golgi Reactor to Achieve Targeted Glycosylation of Monoclonal Antibodies, AICHE JOURNAL, Vol: 62, Pages: 2959-2973, ISSN: 0001-1541
+Klymenko O, Royle K, Polizzi KM, et al., 2016, Designing an Artificial Golgi Reactor to achieve targeted glycosylation of monoclonal antibodies, AICHE Journal, Vol: 62, Pages: 2959-2973, ISSN: 0001-1541

 Fan Y, Del Val IJ, Muller C, et al., 2015, A multi-pronged investigation into the effect of glucose starvation and culture duration on fed-batch CHO cell culture, BIOTECHNOLOGY AND BIOENGINEERING, Vol: 112, Pages: 2172-2184, ISSN: 0006-3592